-Argentina doubled its participation in the FinTech market in the last two years, representing, according to Korefusión, the third country with the highest participation in Latin America.
+Argentina doubled its participation in the FinTech market in the last two years, ranking as the third country with the largest participation in Latin America , according to Korefusión.

-According to the Inter-American Development Bank (IDB) in its “Fintech 2020 Study BID Ecosistema Argentino,” the three main segments of FinTech in Argentina are payments and remittances with 28%, loans 18% and business financial management 16% .
+The Inter-American Development Bank (IDB) in its “Fintech 2020 Study BID Ecosistema Argentino” the three main segments of FinTech in Argentina are: payments and remittances with 28%, loans 18% and business financial management 16% .

 The Argentine Chamber of Fintech identified 268 companies that make up the Argentine ecosystem, marking a growth of 135 new companies compared to 2018.